GuildCrafts/web-development-js/contracts/110-Functional_Programming-Concepts_and_Exercises.md

 ## Description

-This goal provides an introduction to functional programming concepts using JavaScript and gives you the opportunity to practice these concepts with a series of reinforcement exercises from the [Mostly Adequate Guide to Functional Programming](https://drboolean.gitbooks.io/mostly-adequate-guide/content/) and a handful of automated challenges on [CodeWars](https://www.codewars.com/kata/latest/my-languages?tags=Functional+Programming).
+This goal provides an introduction to functional programming concepts using JavaScript and gives you the opportunity to practice these concepts with a series of reinforcement exercises from the [Mostly Adequate Guide to Functional Programming][mostly-adequate-guide] and a handful of automated challenges on [CodeWars][codewars-chals].

 ## Context

 Functional programming patterns are becoming increasingly popular in the web development community.
 Using these patterns results in code that is more adaptable and flexible, less buggy, and more scalable.

-The article [The Two Pillars of JavaScript : Pt 2: Functional Programmig How to Stop Micromanaging Everything](https://medium.com/javascript-scene/the-two-pillars-of-javascript-pt-2-functional-programming-a63aa53a41a4#.p9gfmzfel) goes into many of the reasons why you might want to consider learning how to write JavaScript as a functional programmer would.
+The article [The Two Pillars of JavaScript — Pt 2: Functional Programming](https://medium.com/javascript-scene/the-two-pillars-of-javascript-pt-2-functional-programming-a63aa53a41a4#.p9gfmzfel) goes into many of the reasons why you might want to consider learning how to write JavaScript as a functional programmer would.

 ## Specifications

-- [ ] Read the [Mostly Adequate Guide to Functional Programming](https://drboolean.gitbooks.io/mostly-adequate-guide/content/) through Chapter 8: Tupperware
+- [ ] Read the [Mostly Adequate Guide to Functional Programming][mostly-adequate-guide] through Chapter 8: Tupperware
 - [ ] Complete the exercises in the Mostly Adequate Guide (note: there aren't exercises after each chapter - just the ones on Ch 4: Currying, Ch: 5: Coding by Composing, and Ch: 8 Tupperware).
-- [ ] Practice these concepts by completing at least [5 Functional Programming exercises](https://www.codewars.com/kata/latest/my-languages?tags=Functional+Programming) on
+- [ ] Practice these concepts by completing at least [5 Functional Programming exercises][codewars-chals] on
--OR-
+- [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

+A just a heads up on CodeWars: you're required to answer a couple of super basic JS questions to sign up for CodeWars, and you need to be signed up for the links to work.

+### Stretch

+- [ ] Complete an additional 5 exercises from [CodeWars][codewars-chals]
 - [ ] Refactor a previous project to use functional programming patterns (strongly recommended to review the Mostly Adequate Guide before starting)

-CodeWars (just a heads up: you're required to answer a couple of super basic JS questions to sign up for CodeWars).
-BONUS: Do more if you get through 5 exercises by the end of the cycle.

-### Required

-- [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

 ## Quality Rubric